yeatmanlab/AFQ-Browser/doc/index.rst

 AFQ-Browser paper
 ~~~~~~~~~~~~~~~~~

-If you are interested in technical details and motivation behind this project, please read our `paper <http://www.biorxiv.org/content/early/2017/08/30/182402>`_.
+If you are interested in technical details and motivation behind this project, please read our `paper <https://www.nature.com/articles/s41467-018-03297-7>`_.

+A slide presentation about the project is available `here <https://arokem.github.io/2019-OHBM-AFQ-Browser/>`_.

 Acknowledgements
 ~~~~~~~~~~~~~~~~~~~